 Study progress overview

 The study progress overview lists all courses you have done so far and what courses you still miss.
 The study progress overview is also your final and definite program of examinations which defines all your electives and other study components, including the graduation project as defined in the OER (article 3.6).

 The Examination Committee will check if you meet the criteria for starting the graduation project (i.e. a maximum of two electives open and the rest of the program completed).
-If you meet these criteria, you will receive the concept graduation contract by email which you can then fill in together with your supervisor.
-After signing of the graduation contract by both you and your supervisor, you can hand in the graduation contract at the CSA EE in Flux 0.127.
+If you meet these criteria, you will receive the concept graduation contract by e-mail which you can then fill in together with your supervisor.
+After signing of the graduation contract by both you and your supervisor, you can hand in the graduation contract at the CSA EE in Flux 0.125 or send a digital copy to the Examination Committee EE.
 After the graduation contract is handed in, you can start your graduation project.

 Duration of the graduation project